For Index of Brides, CLICK

 The bride was given away by her father, who conducted the ceremony,

 assisted by Rev. H. P. L. Seymour, brother of the groom.
-She wore her travelling
+She wore her

-groom.
-She carried a shower bouquet of
+the groom.
+She carried a shower

-Ophelia roses and baby’s breath.
-Mrs.
+bouquet of Ophelia roses and baby’s breath.

-William Morris, sister of the bride, was her only attendant.
+Mrs. William Morris, sister of the bride, was her only attendant.
 She wore a French dress o shell pink georgette, appliquéd with

 ribbon flowers, and picture hat to match and carried a bouquet of Butterfly